sgeorgakis/aggregator/README.md

 Project Info
 ----------------
 All the modules are based on the `Spring Boot 1.5.3` framework.
-Although there was not such need at least for the `thrift-client` and `thrift-server` modules, I used it to explore its (and `Spring` framework's) integration with `Apache Thrift`, `Apache Kafka` and to utilize its functionalities.
+Although there was no such need at least for the `thrift-client` and `thrift-server` modules, I used it to explore its (and `Spring` framework's) integration with `Apache Thrift`, `Apache Kafka` and to utilize its functionalities.

-The `kafka-consumer` module follows an `n-tier` architecture as it can be described as a `web application`.
+The `kafka-consumer` module follows an `n-tier` architecture.
-Each layer has its own object, although they have great similarities.
+Each layer has its own object, although they have great similarities, in order to achieve complete decoupling between the layers.

-Due to their simplicity, `thrift-client` and `thrift-server` do not follow an `n-tier` architecture, as their roles limit to creation/reception of logging events and forward the to the next system.
+Due to their simplicity, `thrift-client` and `thrift-server` do not follow an `n-tier` architecture, as their roles are limited to respectively creating/receiving of logging events and forwarding them to the next system.

 ### Logging Event
 The logging event entity has the following fields: